genoma/smart-loader/README.md

 ## Instructions

-This plugin is still in an alpha stage, but you can clone the beta branch to get it working on your website.
+This plugin is still in a beta release quality, but you can clone the beta branch to get it working on your website.

 The "main.js" file contains a brief explanation of all the possible configurations and it should be pretty easy to use for anyone with a basic experience in Javascript and jQuery.